 You can consider pages that rank until Page 3, that is, positions 21-30.
 Sites with average positions above 30 indicate that it requires significant improvements.
 All four metrics put together project meaningful data of how your website performs in SERP.

 You can use Content Gap analysis to find the keywords that rank on your competitor’s website.
-Analyzing it and creating content for that keyword would help you to rank at a better position.
+Analyzing it and creating content for that keyword would help you to rank in a better position.

 The performance report of Google Search Console doesn’t stop with the four metrics alone.
 When you scroll further down, you find more detailed pieces of information.